mnieber/dodo-commands/README.md

 ## Rationale

-1. Each project has a separate Python environment, which separates it from other projects.
+1. Each project has a Python virtual environment, which separates it from other projects.

 Call `$(dodo activate fooProject)` to activate its Python virtual environment.